How To License Your Pet

 The money used from pet registration helps pay for food, utilities and care for homeless and lost animals.
 If your pet is ever brought to a shelter, these fees help keep your pet safe, warm and fed.
 It helps all pets in the community be cared for whether they are lost or need a forever home.
 Now that is a noble cause!

-It’s quick and inexpensive.
+It’s quick and inexpensive

 All dogs and cats must be licensed prior to May 1 of each calendar year.
 A certificate of rabies vaccination (within the previous twelve month period) must be submitted along with the pet license application.
 The annual cost for neutered or spayed pets are $10 a year but you must show proof of sterilization.
 If you don’t know if your pet is current on the rabies vaccination, ask for a rabies tag lookup.
 Most of the time it can be found with a on the rabies vaccination certificate or you can bring the invoice from your veterinarian or shelter confirming the surgery has been completed.
 The cost for pets that aren’t spayed/neutered is $45 per year.